akamai/cli-eaa/README.md

 ### Device Posture Inventory

-Pipe the result of the inventory into `jq` to display only device ID, name and user_id
+Pipe the result of the inventory into `jq` to display only device ID, name and user_id:

 ```bash
 $ akamai eaa dp inventory | jq '.[] | {device_id, device_name, user_id}'